kjrstory/killercoda-helix/Basic-Movement/step1/text.md

 Note: You can optionally enter a filepath after the `w` or `write` command in order to save to that path.

-Let's practice these commands.
-Open a new file in Helix and try the following steps:

 ### Insert Commands

-i: Insert before the selection.
+ - i: Insert before the selection.
-a: Insert after the selection (a means 'append').
+ - a: Insert after the selection (a means 'append').
-I: Insert at the start of the line.
+ - I: Insert at the start of the line.
-A: Insert at the end of the line.
+ - A: Insert at the end of the line.

 ### Deleting Characters